JoshHollis251/JoshHollis251/README.md

 - 👋 Hi, I’m Josh Hollis.
-- I don't know what I am doing yet, but I love to learn
+- I don't know what I am doing yet, but I like to learn

 <!---